verstka/php-sdk/README.md

 $body = $is_mobile ? $article['mobile_html'] : $article['desktop_html'];

 $custom_fileds = [
-    'auth_user' => 'test',                                      //if You have http authorization on callback url 'auth_pw' => 'test',                                        //if You have http authorization on callback url 'fonts.css' => 'https://mydomain.com/static/vms_fonts.css', //if You use custom fonts set 'mobile' => true                                            //if You open mobile version of the post ];
+    'auth_user' => 'test',                                      //if you have http authorization on callback url 'auth_pw' => 'test',                                        //if you have http authorization on callback url 'fonts.css' => 'https://mydomain.com/static/vms_fonts.css', //if you use custom fonts set 'mobile' => true                                            //if you open mobile version of the post, 'user_id' => 123                                            //if you want to know the user who opened the editor when saving
+];
 ```
 for example and then just: